blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 8. Click the dropdown under Migration State.
 Notice that you have the option to pause the outbound migration.

-9. Launch a new Query tab and execute the following code to programatically monitor space used in Azure and locally.
+9. Launch a new Query tab and execute the following code to programmatically monitor space used in Azure and locally.

     ```
     sp_spaceused 'Sales.ResellerSales', @mode = 'REMOTE_ONLY'